-Add multiple messages and experiences to your campaign in the Actions tab in of the composer.
+Add multiple messages and experiences to your campaign in the Actions step.
 You can have up to 100 actions in a single campaign.

 There are two options for adding actions to your campaign: